 Beirut is a city of style, chaos and deeply ingrained history.
-I was lucky enough to spend a weekend here – it’s an absolutely wonderful city to explore and it’s inhabitants are overwhelmingly friendly.
+I was lucky enough to spend a weekend here and capture lots of images of Beirut – it’s an absolutely wonderful city to explore and it’s inhabitants are overwhelmingly friendly.
 Amidst a constant cacophony of car horns, shopkeepers and cafe owners beckon you inside wanting to chat and feed you their freshest dish or show you the latest output of a local designer.
 In fact, one of my favourite dresses was bought from a small boutique shop in the city.

 The corniche is beautiful to stroll along, day or night – it’s wide, paved walkways are filled with lovestruck teenagers, fishermen and locals drinking the very thick and strong lebanese coffee or watching the brave souls that go for a dip in the Mediterranean.
 It’s a gentler pace than the generally chaotic nature of the city and a stone’s throw from the world-class American university, with it’s stylish and glamorous students.

 Not so far away, the Holiday Inn stands tall, derelict and riddled with bullet holes and graffiti – seen as a strategic military asset when the civil war broke out, it’s a stark reminder of Beirut’s dark and volatile past and has become a symbol of war.
 Public entry is forbidden and there has been talk of it being put up for auction for a number of years.

 There are numerous small underground bars that fill the air with all sorts of live music come nightfall – Beirut is a city that knows how to party.
 It’s residents are so full of life and vitality, and taking the teleferique (cable car) up and over the hills from Jounieh, you get a glimpse into their lives by getting up close and personal to their apartment windows and balconies which are no more than a few metres away.